JorgenVatle/buefy-loading-tracker/README.md

 </script>
 ```

-Starting and stopping the loader:
+Starting and stopping the default loader:
 ```ecmascript 6
     // Start loading
     this.startLoading();